FedIN: Federated Intermediate Layers Learning for Model Heterogeneity: Experiments

 \section{Experiments}

-In this section, we conduct experiments to evaluate the performances of FedIN on the CIFAR-10 \cite{krizhevsky2009learning} and Fashion-MNIST \cite{xiao2017/online} datasets, and also manage the ablation studies of FedIN to illustrate the effectiveness of each part.
-We implement FedIN in the FedML framework \cite{chaoyanghe2020fedml}.
+In this section, we conduct experiments to evaluate the performances of FedIN on the CIFAR-10 \cite{krizhevsky2009learning}, Fashion-MNIST \cite{xiao2017/online} and SVHN \cite{netzer2011reading} datasets, and also manage the ablation studies of FedIN to assess the effectiveness of individual components within FedIN.
 Our codes will be released on Github.

-\subsection{Experiment settings}
+\subsection{Experiment Settings}